FOGProject/fog-docs/docs/kb/customization/Advanced-Boot-Menu-Configuration-options.md

+---
+title: Advanced Boot Menu Configuration Options
+aliases:
+    - Advanced Boot Menu Configuration Options
+    - Advanced Configuration Options
+description:
+index page for Advanced-Boot-Menu-Configuration-options
+tags:
+    - in-progress
+    - convert-Wiki2MD
+---

+# Advanced Configuration Options

+> [!NOTE]
-Note: The things in this article apply to FOG 1.2.0 and below.
+> The things in this article apply to FOG 1.2.0 and below.
 FOG 1.3.0 uses a web-based interface that easily alters the boot menu.
 Many of the things in this article still apply, but the process has been greatly simplified.

-# Advanced Configuration Options {#advanced_configuration_options}

 The Advanced configuration options in the FOG PXE Boot Menu Configuration screen allows you to create a secondary menu that can be